HT200/DirectX113DRender/README.md

 # DirectX113DRender

-What the render can do:
+What the renderer can do:
 - Camera (with movement)
 - 3D objects with material
 - Directional and point light